2. Create Asset

 Bitcoin Data

-This name will also be the name of the data offering displayed in the catalog.
+This title will also be the name of the data offering displayed in the catalog.

 Assed ID